Assamese cuisine: Spices of Assam

 Among spices there are ginger, garlic, onion, cumin seed, black cumin, black pepper, chilli, turmeric, coriander seed, cinnamon, cardamom, clove, fenugreek seed, white mustard seed, aniseed, Malabar leaf, etc. Some herbs peculiar to Assam are maan dhaniya, moran Ada, madhuhuleng, bhedai lota, manimuni, masundari, tengesi, thekera, kordoi, outenga, tengamora': etc. An Assamese meal is incomplete without green chilis, many varieties of which are available in the region.
 Assam is famous for the bhut jolokia or ghost pepper, which was recognized as the hottest chili in the world.
 Panch-furan (mixture of 5 spices) is used for adding flavour to Dail.
 Dail was not originally eaten by the indigenous people of Assam, but has slowly been adopted and adapted to local preferences due to external influences.

 Preparations

-Although the modern cuisine of Assam has been influenced to a small extent by East and North Indian cuisine, Assam is still rich in traditional dishes which are similar to the cuisines of East Asian and South-East Asian nations.
+Although the modern cuisine of Assam has been influenced to a small extent by East and North Indian cuisine, Assam has many traditional dishes which are similar to the cuisines of East Asian and South-East Asian nations.